Chapter - 3, Proofs

 Soln9

-Given that , then adding to both sides:
+Given that $a < b$, then adding $b$ to both sides:

 Dividing both sides by 2: